 A non-binding nomination stays in place until you decide to change it.

 Binding nomination of beneficiaries

 If you make a valid binding nomination (and that nomination is still valid at the time of your death), the Trustee must pay the death benefit according to your instructions.
 A binding nomination must be made in writing using this form.

 A binding nomination has to be updated at least every three years - we'll let you know when it's about to expire, so be sure to check your contact details are up to date.
 You can update your details through Member Online.

-If a binding nomination expires, it becomes a non-binding nomination.
+If a binding nomination expires or is invalid, it becomes a non-binding nomination.